-DM2019/00925 for a site that includes numbers 2 and 4 Copse Hill plus an adjacent block at 52-54 Brighton Road.
-The application proposed over-intensive development of the site, to erect a block of flats with 65 flats.
+There are further developments on the succession of planning applications to build a tower block on the site that includes numbers 2 and 4 Copse Hill (including The Whitehouse Dental Surgery, 2 Copse Hill, Sutton.
+SM2 6AD) plus an adjacent block at 52-54 Brighton Road.
+The first application proposed over-intensive development of the site, to erect a block of flats with 65 flats.
 We considered this overdevelopment of the site, incongruous in the local context and likely to cause unacceptable problems relating to parking in the area, with an inadequate number of parking places proposed for 65 flats in an area that already has a shortage of parking spaces.

 Following representations that we, together with many residents, made concerning this planning application, it was turned down by Council Planning Officers.

 It was turned down for a number of reasons including the scale, mass and bulk of the development, the quantum of development representing an overdevelopment of the site, the lack of affordable housing and technical reasons such as the lack of biodiversity accounting.

 The developer lodged an appeal to the Planning Inspectorate.
 We now have the the Planning Inspectorate’s decision – to reject the appeal.

 The developer has, however, submitted a further planning application.
 It is essentially the same application but with a bit of trimming to try to meet the objections to the previous application – for example it is now 55 flats not 65.
 This is application DM2020/00632.
 We await the views of the Council’s planning officers.